Home Bookmakers Tips Bonuses

 Forwards

-Up front, the picture is a bit clearer.
+Up front, the picture is more straightforward.
 Kane remains the undisputed focal point as the striker.
-At the same time, Saka and Foden are close to certainties alongside him, leaving the remaining forward spots to be decided further down the market.
+At the same time, Saka and Rashford are close to certainties alongside him, leaving the remaining forward spots to be decided further down the market.

 Player Odds